ssudler/barnga/README.md

 # Barnga
-An intercultural understanding game Hello!
-Welcome!
-Bienvenue!
+An intercultural understanding game

 Thank you for visiting the Barnga simulation app project repository.
-This document (the README file) is a hub to give you some information about the project.

 What we are doing?